Exterior Restoration Painting

 wood fibers for maximum bond and moisture protection.

 5. Problem boards

-larger cracks need to have clear elastic caulk
+larger cracks, need to replaced or have clear elastic

 Caulking is another procedure that separates the good

 painters from the best painters.
 It requires patience